Step 4: Full View

 Should Engineer C answer the City Administrator's specific questions about Engineer B's decisions and render critical opinions about Engineer B's professional judgment, given that Engineer C is a direct competitor for the next contract and explicitly recognizes that doing so would function as a competitive pretext?

-Decline Questions, Redirect to Engineer B Board's choice Decline to answer the City Administrator's specific questions about Engineer B's decisions, explain the competitive conflict of interest, and direct the City Administrator to raise concerns directly with Engineer B or through a formal peer review process with proper notification
+O1 Decline to answer the City Administrator's specific questions about Engineer B's decisions, explain the competitive conflict of interest, and direct the City Administrator to raise concerns directly with Engineer B or through a formal peer review process with proper notification Board's choice

 The Competitor Critique Declination Obligation prohibits a competing engineer from evaluating or criticizing an incumbent's work when solicited by the client during an active procurement or renewal process, because doing so creates an inherent conflict of interest and constitutes use of a competitive advantage derived from improper means.
 The Prohibition on Reputation Injury Through Competitive Critique bars engineers from attempting to injure, directly or indirectly, the professional reputation of other engineers, including through competitive critique rendered when the critic stands to benefit professionally.
 The Pretext-Aware Competitive Critique Self-Restraint Constraint independently disqualifies participation when the engineer himself acknowledges the solicitation's pretextual character before acting.
 Against these, the Faithful Agent Obligation might suggest Engineer C has some duty to respond to a direct client inquiry, and the Honesty Principle might appear to obligate sharing genuinely held technical concerns.